OH (216) 956-3246 FL (941) 779-8195

 • Insurance information

-Preserving evidence quickly is vital, as physical evidence can be lost and witness memories fade over time.
+It’s extremely important to preserve the evidence quickly, since physical evidence can be lost and witness memories fade over time.

 Step 4: Identify All Potentially Responsible Parties

-Wrongful death cases often involve multiple liable parties.
-For example, in a fatal car accident, potential defendants might include:
+Usually wrongful death cases involve many liable parties.
+For example, in a deadly car accident, potential defendants might include:

 • The at-fault driver